 Research motivation

 More knowledge about predictors for VO2 peak in de novo HTx patients may contribute to a better understanding of the reduced exercise capacity early after HTx.
-Individualized exercise prescriptions are very important after HTx and a CPET early after HTx will guide both clinicans and physioterapists in this vulnerable phase of the rehabilitation process.
+Individualized exercise prescriptions are very important after HTx and a CPET early after HTx will guide both clinicians and physioterapists in this vulnerable phase of the rehabilitation process.

 Research objectives